 Last April, I wrote about the UK Conservative Party’s election app.
 This app uses your iPhone’s address book to send personal details (and likely voting intentions) of your friends and contacts to the Conservative Party.

 The subject of address book security has been in the news again recently.
-Two particular stories have caught my eye, both of which raises questions about how we value address book privacy in mobile apps and on the Internet.
+Two particular stories have caught my eye, both of which raise questions about how we value address book privacy in mobile apps and on the Internet.

 The first story was an excellent Guardian article by Tom Scott, about the women-only social network Luluvise.
 Scott describes how Luluvise uses Facebook as its login system, including for a publicly-available section called WikiDate, on which women can rate men they have dated.
 This includes men they are friends with on Facebook.